Oulander/lottery-lunch/README.md

 ## Usage instructions

-TODO: Detailed Instructions to use the tool without setting up the development environment --> README in Google Drive Example

 Here's a template folder including necessary spreadsheet and form templates.
 Create a copy of them to your personal or organization's Google Drive:
 [Google Drive Example.](https://drive.google.com/open?id=1QCP4pGlA-mGtN0qac88k1IgUi6QAOzM3)